Dynamics of an Intra-host Diffusive Pathogen Infection Model: Introduction

-Over the past few decades, there has been a great effort in the mathematical modelling of within-host pathogen infection models.
-These models have been used to describe the dynamics inside the host of various infectious diseases such as HIV, HCV, HBV and HTLV, etc. The classical model for within-host virus dynamics is a system of three ordinary differential equations \cite{r1, r2}, where the key assumption is that cells and viruses are well mixed, and ignores the mobility of viruses.
-To study the influences of spatial structures of virus dynamics, Wang and Wang \cite{r3} proposed the following diffusive system by assuming the motion of virus follows the Fickian diffusion \cite{r4}
+Over the past few decades, considerable effort has been devoted to the mathematical modelling of within-host pathogen infection.
+Such models have been used to describe the dynamics of various infectious diseases inside a host, including HIV, HCV, HBV and HTLV, among others.
+The classical within-host virus model consists of a system of three ordinary differential equations \cite{r1, r2}, where it is assumed that cells and virions are well mixed, so the spatial movement of free virus is ignored.
+To investigate the effects of spatial structure on virus dynamics, Wang and Wang \cite{r3} proposed the following diffusive system, in which the motion of the virus is assumed to follow the Fickian diffusion \cite{r4}:

-where $S$, $I$ and $V$ are the concentrations of susceptible or uninfected cells, infected cells and free pathogens at the position $x$ at time $t$, respectively.
-The susceptible cells are produced at a constant rate $\Lambda$ and are infected by free virions at a rate $\beta_1 S V$.
-Parameters $d_S$, $d_I$ and $d_V$ represent the death rates of uninfected cells, infected cells and free virus, respectively.
-The free virions are produced from the infected cells at a rate $\alpha I$. $D_3$ is the diffusion coefficient and $\Delta$ is the Laplacian operator.
+where $S(x,t)$, $I(x,t)$ and $V(x,t)$ denote, respectively, the densities of susceptible (uninfected) cells, infected cells, and free virus at position $x$ and time $t$.
+Susceptible cells are produced at a constant rate $\Lambda$ and become infected by free virions at rate $\beta_1 S V$.
+The parameters $d_S$, $d_I$ and $d_V$ denote the death rates of uninfected cells, infected cells and free virus, respectively.
+Infected cells produce free virions at rate $\alpha I$.
+The constant $D_3$ is the diffusion coefficient of the virus and $\Delta$ denotes the Laplacian operator.

-Notice that the above system (\ref{ee1}) only focus on virus-to-cell spread in the bloodstream even though some literatures reveal that cell-to-cell (infected source cell and a susceptible target cell) transmission is vital to spread of virus in vivo \cite{r5, r6, r7, r8}.
-An understanding of viral cell-to-cell spreading will enhance our ability to intervene in the efficient spreading of viral infections.
-For more information on dealing with target cell dynamics and cell-to-cell transmission one can refer \cite{r9, r10, r11, r12, r13, r14, r15, r16, r17} and references therein.
-On the other hand, the bilinear incidence rate is a simple description of the infection in system (\ref{ee1}).
-As mentioned in \cite{r14, r18}, a general incidence rate may help us to gain the unification theory by the omission of unessential details.
-Hence, inspired by the aforementioned work, in this article we propose the following pathogen infection model on domain $Q=\mathbb{R}^{+}\times\Omega$,
+Notice that the above system \eqref{ee1} only focuses on virus-to-cell spread in the bloodstream, although several studies have shown that cell-to-cell transmission, that is, direct contact between an infected source cell and a susceptible target cell, plays a crucial role in viral spread in vivo \cite{r5, r6, r7, r8}.
+A better understanding of viral cell-to-cell spread can therefore improve our ability to intervene in efficient viral transmission.
+For more detailed work on target cell dynamics and cell-to-cell transmission, one may consult \cite{r9, r10, r11, r12, r13, r14, r15, r16, r17} and the references therein.
+On the other hand, the bilinear incidence used in \eqref{ee1} is a simple description of infection.
+As pointed out in \cite{r14, r18}, a general incidence function can provide a unified framework by omitting inessential details.
+Motivated by these considerations, we propose the following pathogen infection model on the domain $Q = \mathbb{R}^{+} \times \Omega$,